coredump-ch/pyminecraft/README.rst

 PyMinecraft
 ===========

-This is a fork of the Python library for the Minecraft Pi Edition.
+This is an alternative Python library for the Minecraft Pi Edition API.